Table of Contents

 F- Baptism is meant to memorialize the Resurrection not the Sabbath.

 It is true that Jesus rose on a Sunday.
 But nowhere does the Bible say that we should keep Sunday holy.
 Many other wonderful events occurred on certain days of the week, but we have no command to keep those days holy either.
 Baptism is the memorial of Christ’s death, burial, and resurrection.
-Paul wrote: “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life” (Romans 6:4).
+Paul wrote: “Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life” (Rom.
+6:4).

 G- The Sabbath will be observed throughout eternity.

 “For as the new heavens and the new earth, which I will make, shall remain before me, saith the Lord, so shall your seed and your name remain.
-And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the Lord” (Isaiah 66:22, 23).
+And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the Lord” (Is.
+66:22, 23).

 In His service,